robvet/dapr-workshop/Assignment03/step-by-step.md

      - finecollectionservice
    ```

-As you can see, you specify a different type of pub/sub component (`pubsub.rabbitmq`) and you specify in the `metadata` how to connect to the RabbitMQ container you started in step 1 (running on localhost on port `5672`).
+As you can see, you specify a different type of pub/sub component (`pubsub.rabbitmq`).
+In the `metadata`, you tell Dapr how to connect to the RabbitMQ container you started in step 1 (running on localhost on port `5672`).
 The other metadata can be ignored for now.
 In the `scopes` section, you specify that only the TrafficControlService and FineCollectionService should use the pub/sub building block.

 ## Step 3: Send messages from the TrafficControlService

 With the Dapr pub/sub building block, you use a *topic* to send and receive messages.
-The producer sends messages to the topic and a (or more) consumer(s) subscribe to this topic to receive messages.
-First you are going to prepare the TrafficControlService so it can send messages using Dapr pub/sub.
+The producer sends messages to the topic while one-to-many consumers subscribe to this topic to receive messages.
+First you are going to prepare the TrafficControlService to send messages using Dapr pub/sub.
+It'll become the *publisher*.

 1. Open the file `src/TrafficControlService/Controllers/TrafficController.cs` in VS Code.

-1. Near the end of the method, you find the code that sends a `SpeedingViolation` message to the FineCollectionService over HTTP:
+1. Near the end of the `VehicleExit` method, you find the code that sends a `SpeedingViolation` message to the FineCollectionService over HTTP:

    ```csharp
    // publish speedingviolation